leonlogli/KomiBank/README.md

 ## Install instructions
 1. Ensure your computer has java 11 installed on it
 2. Download and install mysql (https://dev.mysql.com/downloads/installer/)
-3. Run the the jar file in the folder of the application with **java -jar** command
+3. Run the the jar file in the dist folder of the application with **java -jar** command
 4. In your browser go to localhost:8080/ and start banking after your registration
 5. You can use the default users to login :
 	- ADMIN ROLE: